$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 You can help busy parents drive their kids to and from school or activities.

-There is no shortage of opportunities in the gig economy.
+There is no shortage of opportunities to earn extra money in the gig economy.

-To succeed as a provider in this field, you should be polite and prompt for anything that people need.
+To succeed as a provider and make good money in this field, you should be polite and prompt for anything people need.

 Real-World Example: Vanessa Herron